yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 ### Bootlegger
 When a player is about to die or be exiled all their potions break before death. [+0/+1 Storyteller]

+### Glossary
+**Emptied**: A potion that is "Emptied" is removed and replaced by an Empty Potion.
+**Cauldron**: A separate town square specifically for potions.
+**Nullified**: A potion being nullified means that its ability has been removed.
+**Type of Potion**: Specific Potion i.e. the name of the Potion.
+**Potion Alignment**: The good and evil categories like for characters.
+**Becomes**: The potion is changed from its current type to another, and is treated as if being received.
+**Special**: A character type that is not included in the bag setup and can only be created by another character's ability.
+Special characters are neither good nor evil.